DataDog/documentation/content/en/dashboards/change_overlays/_index.md

 {{< img src="dashboards/change_overlays/apm_overlays_side_panel.png" alt="APM overlays side panel" style="width:75%;">}}

 ## FAQ
-### When do overlays appears?
+### When do overlays appear?
-For APM deployments overlays will appear on timeseries graphs that:
+For APM deployments, overlays appear on timeseries graphs that:
 1. Are filtered by the `service` tag in the query
-2. That have the `service` set up with the `verion` tag
+2. Have the `service` set up with the `version` tag

 ### What are my deployments scoped to?
 For APM deployments, an `env` must be specified.
-If you have a `env` or `datacenter` template variable set in your dashboard, deployments will be filtered to match the selection.
-Otherwise the `env` will be defaulted to `prod`.
+If you have an `env` or `datacenter` template variable set in your dashboard, deployments are filtered to match the selection.
+Otherwise, the `env` defaults to `prod`.

 ## Further Reading